PiBrewing/craftbeerpi4-documentation/master/development/example_sensor.md

         return dict(value=self.value)
 ```

-As mentioned before, the data for this sensor will be retrieved via http and a cahce is being updated whenever a new value is send to the server.
+As mentioned before, the data for this sensor will be retrieved via http and a cache is being updated whenever a new value is send to the server.
 Therefore, a http endpoint needs to be registered in the cbpi server.
 This is done with another CBPiExtension class.
 Also in this case, the CBPiExtension classe needs to be registered in addition to your sensor class at the end of the plugin.

+This is done with the command `self.cbpi.register(self, "{PATH}")`. `{PATH}` is the link, wehre the server is listening to for this extension.

 ```
 class iSpindleEndpoint(CBPiExtension):